Lessons from my Crazy wine adventure

 I never expected to make a fortune from this project, but I did expect to recoup my expenses.
 I’m not sure that will happen.
 I’ve done a few tastings with critics and influencers, and the feedback on the wines has been uniformly positive.
 They are surprised by the quality of these relatively unknown grapes and the fact that I have been able to put together such a fascinating range of wines.

 I’ve also done a few tastings with somms and independent retailers, but I’ve found it so hard to get wine businesses to make a commitment.
 They don’t say no, but they don’t say yes either.
 Is this normal?
-Or will the sales happen eventually?
+Or is this where a wine fair comes into its own?
+We will see.

 It’s frustrating because I’ve heard so many times that what the trade wants are top-quality, distinctive wines.
 That’s what I’m offering.
 I thought they would be excited to buy such a range, so they could offer something exclusive to their customers and take them on a journey of discovery.